Vetal0205/racket_prefix_calculator_project/devlog.md

 For this session i plan to implement pare-expr in its fullest.
 I am still not sure how exactly to implement it because recently i was pointed to the fact that parser use parse trees for evaluation.
 Now i am confused, i thought racket, as functional language, would take this part of me because of the way functions are applied.

+## 9:12 PM

+So, apparently, i dont need to write fullblown parse trees.
+Parse logic can be implemented with recursions.
+For example, if i have '(Num n), it will be just (Num n).
+The same logic applies to '(Ref n).
+However, when we have any of four operators 'Add, 'Neg, 'Mul, 'Div, i need also to search for its left and right "argument".
+So when i find one of those, i need to run another parse call without current token.
+It will not be a problem if we have something like '(Add Mul (Num 2) (Ref 1) Add (Ref 2) (Num 1)), two operators in the row, because we will simply run another recursion for next operator--'Mul.
+After last recursive call it will return to the first operator 'Add, forming nice, structured format.